Planning: design pulp3 approach to task tags

 - As an authenticated user, I can view a task's name and search for tasks based on their names.

-#11 Updated by daviddavis over 2 years ago
+#11 Updated by daviddavis almost 3 years ago

 After getting some feedback on pulp-dev, here's the implementation proposal: